chaoss/grimoirelab-perceval/README.md

     bugillzarest     Fetch bugs from a Bugzilla server (>=5.0) using its REST API discourse        Fetch posts from Discourse site
-    gerrit           Fetch reviews from a Gerrit server git              Fetch commits from a Git log file github           Fetch issues from GitHub
+    gerrit           Fetch reviews from a Gerrit server git              Fetch commits from Git
+    github           Fetch issues from GitHub
+    gmane            Fetch messages from Gmane
     jenkins          Fetch builds from a Jenkins server jira             Fetch issues from JIRA issue tracker mbox             Fetch messages from MBox files